SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ### The `commands.proto` file

 After the copyright header the file starts with the syntax declaration.
-The framework supports only this version of the Protobuf dialect.
+The framework supports only this version of the Protobuf dialect:
 ```proto
 syntax = "proto3";
 ```

 Then follows the import statement for custom options used when defining data types.
-This import required for all proto files of a Spine-based project.
+This import is required for all proto files of a Spine-based project.
 ```proto
 import "spine/options.proto";
 ```

-Then follows the file-wide option which defines the prefix for type names used in this file.
+The following file-wide option defines the prefix for type names used in this file.
 ```proto
 option (type_url_prefix) = "type.spine.io";
 ```